LeeIsaac1201/freeCodeCamp/README.md

 ## Getting Started

 Each project is located in its respective directory within this repository.
-Follow the instructions in each directory's `README.md` file for setup and usage details.
+Follow the instructions in each directory's `README.md` file for reference, setup and usage details.

 ## Technologies Used